pinga-lab/paper-moho-inversion-tesseroids/README.md

 generation are performed in [Jupyter notebooks](http://jupyter.org/), the `.ipynb` files in `code`.
 You can view static (non-executable) versions of these files in [the nbviewer webservice](http://nbviewer.jupyter.org/github/pinga-lab/paper-moho-inversion-tesseroids/tree/master/code/).
-PDF versions of the notebooks are also available in the `code` folder.

 The method was used to estimate the Moho depth of South America.
 The final estimated Moho model for South America is available the file